Carlosdvp/hr-management-app/Readme.md

     - delete users by id instead of by email
     - add form validation on the frontend

+** Make a short video showing the app's features, explaining how some difficulties were solved.
+Add the video to my portfolio page. **
+    - the Readme should have two sets of clear instructions on how to install and run the application
+    - one set without Docker
+    - one set with Docker

+Then, additional features and improvements can be done little by little.
+Right now I think I have reached the stage of an MVP for this application.

 ----------------------------------------------------------------------------------------

 ## Test Users